ina-foss/ground-control-frontend/README.md

 These commands are specified in a script in `package.json` To make your own vitest unit tests configuration , you may use `vitest.config.ts` file to set up various options like environment, outputFile ...

+## Running eslint

+`npm run lint` to execute the lint (`eslint .`: the default command).
+`npm run lint:fix` to run and fix lint warnings and errors (`eslint . --fix`: the default command) .

+These commands are specified in a script in `package.json` To make your own eslint configuration , you may use `eslint.config.mjs` file to set up desired config.

 ## About authentication

 The authentication flow of the application is handled by Keycloak.
 All the variable needed for configuration are in the [config.json file](./assets/config.json).
 It contains the address of the Keycloak container and the one from the API.
 The file is loaded at the application creation in [this plugin](../plugins/backend-openapi-config.ts)